Call for Subject Matter Experts

 If that resonates, you may be exactly the kind of professional AGSI is hoping to hear from.

-We are inviting experienced professionals to contribute insight—not to promote a credential, not to make decisions about who passes or fails, but to help ensure that what is assessed actually reflects the work.
+AGSI is building a certification program intended to bring clarity, credibility, and professionalism to grill service.
+We are inviting experienced professionals to contribute insight—not to promote a credential, but to help ensure that what is assessed actually reflects the work.

 “That’s not how it works in the field.”